 C & V: Marriage to us is about acknowledging that we’ve built a strong foundation for our relationship based on trust, respect and gratitude.
 We have found joy in each other’s company, becoming more fulfilled because of our connection.

 Marriage is not one moment but every moment.
-It’s the big moments, like saying I love you, buying a house together and our engagement.
+It’s the big moments, like saying I love you, buying a house together, and our engagement.
 And it’s the million little moments – making dinner together, drinking coffee, reading books and watching movies together.

-It’s Viv supporting Cien through eight failed attempts at growing her own vegetable garden and it’s Cien covering for Viv at book club when she knows she hasn’t read the book.
+It’s Viv supporting Cien through eight failed attempts at growing her own vegetable garden, and it’s Cien covering for Viv at book club when she knows she hasn’t read the book.

 It’s caring for each other, standing up for one another, and finding happiness and connection in the other in the little and big moments together.
 That’s what marriage is for us.